smaddlsoft/documentation/content/applications/finance/fiscal_localizations/hong_kong.rst

 ---------------------

 The work entry types and time off types are fully integrated between the *Time Off* and *Payroll* apps.
 There are several time off types and work entry types specific to Hong Kong which are installed automatically along with the *HK Payroll* module.

+Go to :menuselection:`Payroll --> Configuration --> Work Entry Types` and click :guilabel:`New`.

 There are two checkboxes to be considered when setting up the work entry type: